-The Faculty Advisory Committee (FAC) is structured to be representative of Faculty by rank and is composed of four Full Professors, two Associate Professors, and two Assistant Professors elected for terms of three years by colleagues of the same rank.
+The Faculty Advisory Committee (FAC) is structured to be representative of Faculty by rank and is composed of two Full Professors, two Associate Professors, and two Assistant Professors elected for terms of three years by colleagues of the same rank.
 The FAC is charged with the responsibility of assisting the President and the Provost in locating, discussing, and adjusting problems of relationships of organizational functioning affecting academic appointees which, for any reason, cannot be satisfactorily disposed of within their regular administrative channels.
 The Committee also provides a hearing on request of any member of the academic staff.
 The Committee elects its own chairperson by October 1.

 The Graduate School of Arts and Sciences Executive Committee, Columbia University concerns itself with all matters of policy and procedures affecting the faculty, staff, and students of the Graduate School of Arts and Sciences.
 Responsibilities include, but are not limited to, approving proposed changes in the requirements, regulations and procedures of the Graduate School; nominating membership to faculty and officers to committees; and the reviewing of school admission requirements, approving those students deemed eligible, and granting financial aid, teaching and research awards, and degrees as applicable.
 Faculty members from Teachers College are elected for a three-year term.

 The Standing Committee on Appointment to Tenure is composed of 8 tenured faculty members; 4 elected members serving three-year terms and 2 appointed members and 2 alternate members, also appointed, serving one-year terms.
 In addition, there will be at least 1 tenured professor selected by the Provost to serve on an ad hoc basis from a list of four tenured professors in the College nominated by the candidate as persons who know the candidate's work and whom the candidate considers particularly competent to judge that work.
 The committee works with the President, Provost, and Vice Provost in reviewing, discussing, and determining tenured appointments of eligible Faculty.